Keith Haring: Breakthrough and rise to fame: 1982–1986

+In September 1986, Haring's permanent murals were unveiled at Woodhull Hospital in Brooklyn.

-On October 23, 1986, Haring created a mural on the Berlin Wall for the Checkpoint Charlie Museum.
+He created a mural on the Berlin Wall for the Checkpoint Charlie Museum on October 23, 1986.
 The mural was 300 m long and depicted red and black interlocking human figures against a yellow background.
 The colors were a representation of the German flag and symbolized the hope of unity between East and West Germany.

-Haring began collaborating with Grace Jones, whom he had met through Andy Warhol, for an interview magazine shoot in 1984.
-Haring painted Jones' body for her music video "I'm Not Perfect" (1986) and live performances at the Paradise Garage.
-He also painted Jones' for her role of Katrina the Queen of The Vampires in the 1986 film Vamp.
+Haring painted a skirt for Grace Jones to wear in her music video "I'm Not Perfect (But I'm Perfect for You)" (1986) and he was the assistant director for the video.
+He also body painted Jones for live performances at the Paradise Garage, and for her role of Katrina the Queen of The Vampires in the 1986 film Vamp.
 Haring collaborated with David Spada, a jewelry designer, to design the sculptural adornments for Jones.

+Haring collaborated with Warhol to design the poster for the 1986 Montreux Jazz Festival in Switzerland.
+The poster was also used for the 1986 Montreux-Detroit Jazz Festival in Detroit.
+He also designed a poster for Absolut Vodka, which was unveiled at the Whitney Museum in New York in October 1986.
+In December 1986, while in Phoenix to meet with potential backers for a Haring-designed public playground, he led a drawing workshop at the Phoenix Art Museum, gave a lecture, and painted a mural with students downtown.

-Haring also illustrated vinyl covers for various artists such as David Bowie's "Without You" (1983), N.Y.C.
+Haring illustrated vinyl covers for various artists such as David Bowie's "Without You" (1983), N.Y.C.
 Peech Boys' Life Is Something Special (1983), Malcolm McLaren's "Duck For The Oyster" (1983), and Sylvester's "Someone Like You" (1986).

-Pop Shop: 1986
+Pop Shop

-In April 1986, Pop Shop opened in Soho, selling shirts, posters, and other items showing Haring's work.
+In April 1986, Pop Shop opened in Soho, selling shirts, posters, and other items showcasing Haring's work.
 This made Haring's work readily accessible to purchase at reasonable prices.
 Having achieved what he wanted, which was "getting the work out to the public at large," Haring completely stopped drawing in the subways.
 He also stopped because people were taking the subway drawings and selling them.

 Some criticized Haring for commercializing his work.
 Asked about this, Haring said, "I could earn more money if I just painted a few things and jacked up the price.
 My shop is an extension of what I was doing in the subway stations, breaking down the barriers between high and low art."
-The Pop Shop remained open after Haring's death till 2005; profits went to the Keith Haring Foundation.
+The Pop Shop remained open after Haring's death until 2005, with profits benefiting the Keith Haring Foundation.

-The Pop Shop was far from Haring's only effort to make his work widely accessible.
+The Pop Shop was not Haring's only effort to make his work widely accessible.
 Throughout his career, Haring made art in subways and on billboards.
 His attempts to make his work relatable can also be seen in his figures' lack of discernable ages, races, or identities.
-By the arrival of Pop Shop, his work began reflecting more socio-political themes, such as anti-Apartheid, AIDS awareness, and the crack cocaine epidemic.
+By the arrival of Pop Shop, his work had begun reflecting more socio-political themes, such as anti-Apartheid, AIDS awareness, and the crack cocaine epidemic.